halomod/TheHaloMod-SPA/client/README.md

 - Linting: Linting is handled by [ESLint](https://eslint.org/), and the configuration for ESLint is held in [`client/.eslintrc.js`](.eslintrc.js).
 - Package Management: Package management is handled mostly by [npm](https://www.npmjs.com/).
 Although there is a `yarn.lock` file which can be used for [yarn](https://yarnpkg.com/).
 - Visual Design: Visual design and, more generally, the CSS of the application is done by [vue-material](https://vuematerial.io/).
 A [material design](https://material.io/design) framework for Vue.
+- Analytics is done with a self-hosted [plausible.io](https://plausible.io/) container.

 Some folder descriptions are below: